-Below are frequently asked questions about our Hampshire Zoom license.
-If you have a question not answered below, feel free to reach out and ask the Help Desk and/or view Zoom's Getting Started for additional assistance.
+Below are frequently asked questions about our Hampshire Zoom accounts.
+If you have a question not answered below, feel free to reach out to the Help Desk and/or view Zoom's Getting Started for additional assistance.

 Go to zoom.hampshire.edu and click on sign-in.
 When directed to a Hampshire log in page, enter your Hampshire account information.

 Since we did not purchase licenses for all employees, if you don't expect to host sessions for more than 40 minutes and still want to be on the Hampshire Zoom, please sign in and then let us know you don't need the full account.
 We can make your account a basic level in the Hampshire system that does not take up a license.

 We would like to save the majority of the Hampshire licenses for faculty and staff, but we can also have unlicensed basic users in our account.
 Students that log into the Hampshire Zoom will automatically get a "basic" account that is not licensed.
 With a basic account, the meetings you host will be limited to 40 mins if you have more than 2 participants.
 There are not restrictions on attending Zoom meetings.